minnojs/minno-time/src/js/extensions/iat/README.md

 `post_instructions_interval`: The duration after the instructions before moving on to the first trial (default: 500).

 **Layout**

+`simpleLayout`: Which layout interface should the player use (see "Defining categories" for details).
+Takes true for simpleLayout or false for classical (default:true).

 `separator`: The separator object allows you to control the appearance of the category title separator.
 By default it is simply 'or'.